 Here’s a straight forward list of all the improvements seen on the V2 toy although some of these more appropriately belong in the sculpt/detail section:

 1) Landing gear are larger and better detailed.
-Front landing gear has articulated tow bar, rear landing gears lock in place and can be removed without partially transforming the toy.
+Front landing gear has articulated tow bar, rear landing gear lock in place and can be deployed without partially transforming the toy.

 2) Leg fins angle out properly and are a better size (although this makes them poke out the back of the leg when in battroid/GERWALK)

 3) Pilot figure is removable